AWLQ Volunteer FAQ

 WHAT AGE LIMIT APPLIES?

-Teen Volunteering Program: If you are aged 13-17 and would like to volunteer, we host a Teen Volunteering program during the school holidays.
+Teen Volunteering Program: If you are aged 13-17 and would like to volunteer, we host a Teen Volunteering Program during the school holidays subject to the availability of teen volunteer positions.
 This is an intensive 1 day course where you will learn what it takes to be a volunteer, learn activities relating to the role, and discover the joy of caring for our animals.
-Once teens are passed as being competent, showing initiative and can work independently they can then start to volunteer on a set roster.
+Once teens have completed the course they can make an application to our volunteer department to become a weekly volunteer.
+This process includes an interview by our volunteer department staff with both the teen and at least one of their parents.

 WHAT EXPERIENCE IS NEEDED?